mahmoud/sedimental/entries/simple_statistics_for_systems.md

 And that's it really.
 Beyond this we are usually adding more dimensions, like comparisons over time or between datacenters.
-Having the range, quantiles, and sampled view of the data really takes so much of the guesswork out that you end up saving time.
-Tighten a timeout, add a retry, test, and deploy.
-Or, if something more drastic is necessary, you know that when you've fixed it, you have the right numbers to back up your success.
+Having the range, quantiles, and sampled view of the data really eliminates so much guesswork that we end up saving time.
+Tighten a timeout, implement a retry, test, and deploy.
+Or, if something more drastic is necessary, we know when we've fixed it.
+We have the right numbers to back us up.

 <!--